IgniteUI/indigo-design-docfx/en/components/card.md

 # Card

-Use the Card Component to display information for a single object through an image, map, or other media content ,as well as text, allowing relevant quick actions to be triggered such as sharing, liking, bookmarking, etc. It usually works as an overview and entry point for more detailed information.
+Use the Card Component to display information for a single object through an image, map, or other media content, as well as text, allowing relevant quick actions to be triggered such as sharing, liking, bookmarking, etc. It usually works as an overview and entry point for more detailed information.
 Cards with various content and layout can be combined to create a dashboard.
 The Card is visually identical to the [Ignite UI for Angular Card Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/card.html)

 ## Card Demo